150 South Cottage Hill Ave / The Fourth Resident

 Claudia Weber 150 South Cottage Hill Ave

-Museum visitor engages with the cards
+A museum visitor engages with the Exquisite Corpse cards

 Claudia Weber 150 South Cottage Hill Ave

-Card arrangement left behind by visitors
+Exquisite Corpse card arrangement left behind by visitors

 Claudia Weber 150 South Cottage Hill Ave